 Documentation should include the following:

-1. Rehabilitated Drug Use: A clear statement of successful completion of a supervised drug rehabilitation program with the DSM-IV diagnosis.
+1. Rehabilitated Drug Use: A clear statement of successful completion of a supervised drug rehabilitation program with the DSM-IV/V diagnosis.
 A dated statement attesting to the compliance with appropriate post-rehabilitation treatment (the age of acceptable documentation is dependent upon the disabling condition, the current status of the student and the student's request for accommodation(s).

 2. A summary of assessment procedures and evaluation instruments used to make the diagnosis.